© 2026 Texas Public Radio

 TPR

 Officers are verifying information and contacting family members.
-The mother of the children has family connections in San Antonio.
+Vidal has family connections in San Antonio.

-Forensic aspects, including where the children were in the vehicle and what was used to start the fire, are part of the ongoing investigation.
+Forensic aspects of the investigation, including where the children were in the vehicle and what was used to start the fire, remain under review.

 TPR was founded by and is supported by our community.
 If you value our commitment to the highest standards of responsible journalism and are able to do so, please consider making your gift of support today.